researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 The execution log file `Log.txt` will be stored at the `result_0_TIMESTAMP` directory.

 We describe these steps in detail.
-Suppose we want to run beta variant (semi-automatically) of ComboDroid on an app, whose APK file is at `/home/combodroid/aut.apk`, for 60 minutes with a 10-minute time limit of automaton mining phase of each iteration.

 ### 3.1 Write a Configuration File